 Known as “Christ for Kids,” Children’s ministry at Immanuel focuses on engaging children and their families with new and creative ways to interact with God’s Word.
 We’d love for you to join us.
 Check out our FACEBOOK page for photos and videos!
 Or, stop by on a Sunday to experience it for yourself!

 This new program reflects Immanuel’s renewed focus on partnering with parents through all the “milestones” of their child’s faith development.
-Our first “milestone” starts right when baby comes home from the hospital with a hand-delivered meal and gift.
+Our first “milestone” starts right when baby comes home from the hospital with a gift.

 If you know a couple with a new baby (or expecting one), Complete the form HERE to get them connected with this ministry!

-If you’re interested in making or delivering a meal, email Abby Rohde HERE. (firstname.lastname@example.org)
+Usually this gift includes a hand-delivered meal.
+If you are interested in making or delivering a meal once restrictions are lifted email Abby Rohde HERE. (firstname.lastname@example.org)

 Immanuel has an amazing team of volunteers running Children’s Ministry.
 While all major teaching positions are filled, we’re always looking for people to just “hang out” with the kids on Sunday mornings on a weekly, bi-weekly, or as-needed (substitute) basis.
 To find out more about helping out, email Sarah Kortze HERE. (email@example.com)

 "Jesus took a little child whom he placed among them.
 Taking the child in his arms, he said to them, “Whoever welcomes one of these little children in my name welcomes me..."